tmdbah/hairDaySalon/README.md

-# Professional services: Hair Day 9fictional Client)
+# Professional services: Hair Day (fictional Client)

 HTML and CSS in depth by Meta portfolio project.